-In 2021 the growth patterns for IPv6 are more diffuse around the world with a 3% overall growth rate, although there has been steady growth in IPv6 deployment in Brazil, Colombia, Ecuador and Argentina.
-The regions where IPv6 deployment is low compared to this 30% Internet-wide average includes Africa, Southern and Eastern Europe, the Middle East and Central Asia (Figure 17).
+In 2022 the growth patterns for IPv6 are more diffuse around the world with a 2.5% overall growth rate, although there has been steady growth in IPv6 deployment in France (19% growth), Nepal (15% growth), Israel (14%) and the UK (10%).
+The regions where IPv6 deployment is low compared to this 33% Internet-wide average includes Africa, Southern and Eastern Europe, the Middle East and Central Asia (Figure 17).

-Figure 17 - IPv6 Deployment measurement - December 2021
+Figure 17 - IPv6 Deployment measurement - December 2022

-While a number of service operators have reached the decision point that the anticipated future costs of NAT deployment are unsustainable for their service platform, there remains a considerable school of thought that says that NATs will cost effectively absorb some further years of Internet device population growth.
-At least that's the only rationale I can ascribe to a very large number of service providers who are making no visible moves to push out Dual-Stack services at this point in time.
+While a number of service operators have reached the decision point that the anticipated future costs of NAT deployment are unsustainable for their service platform, there remains a considerable school of thought that says that NATs will cost effectively absorb some further years of Internet population growth.
+At least that's the only rationale I can ascribe to a very large number of service providers who are making no visible moves to deploy Dual-Stack services at this point in time.
 Given that the ultimate objective of this transition is not to turn on Dual-Stack everywhere, but to turn off IPv4, there is still some time to go, and the uncertainty lies in trying to quantify what that time might be.